Graduate Certificate in Global Health

 NEW REQUIREMENTS as of Summer 2015: Students will be granted a global health certificate at the time of graduation from their respective graduate degree-seeking program if they have successfully completed the requirements stipulated below:

-- One 3 hour VIGH core course: Foundations of Global Health or Essential Skills in Global Health
+- One 3-credit-hour core global health course: Foundations of Global Health or Essential Skills in Global Health

-- Nine hours of additional electives which can include VIGH courses or other courses as approved by VIGH; and/or an up to 6 credit hour field experience (practicum/internship) involving global health research project for academic credit (the Research Clerkship of VUSM applies).
+- Nine (9) credit hours of additional electives which can include global health courses or other courses as approved by VIGH.

 Note: Students must be enrolled in credit-bearing course codes for all 12 required hours.
 Audited courses will not fulfill the requirements and neither will field experience without academic credit.

-A Field Experience of at least six weeks’ duration, e.g., a global health practicum, internship or clinical rotation, with a final scholarly product, can satisfy up to 6 of the 9 additional required credit hours).
+A Field Experience of at least six weeks’ duration, e.g., a global health practicum, internship or clinical rotation, with a final scholarly product, can satisfy up to 6 of the 9 additional required credit hours.
 This can be fulfilled by other graduate and professional school requirements such as a Peabody IEPM Practicum or MD Research Clerkship.
-Alternatively, the Field Experience requirement can be completed by a year-abroad global health experience such as a Fogarty, Fulbright-Fogarty, Medical Scholars, or Doris Duke international fellowship.
-Typically, global health experiences are abroad, though certain circumstances and interests may allow students to engage in global health research in Middle Tennessee.
+Alternatively, the Field Experience can be completed by a year-abroad global health experience such as a Fogarty, Fulbright-Fogarty, Medical Scholars, or Doris Duke international fellowship.
+Typically, global health field experiences are abroad, though certain circumstances and interests may allow students to engage in global health research and work in Middle Tennessee, particularly with immigrants and refugees.
+Click here to read examples of past field experiences.

-If students choose to participate in a practicum experience to meet the requirements of the certificate program, they can do so working with international populations domestically or in international settings.
-It is expected that the student will spend approximately 240 hours at the practicum site(s) and/or performing work directly related to the practicum.
+It is expected that the student will spend approximately 240 hours at the field site(s) and/or performing work directly related to the practicum.
 This should be structured time, such as a 6-week block, 20 hours/week for 12 weeks, or 1 day/week for 30 weeks.
 The student will meet with VIGH faculty/staff to develop an appropriate practicum experience.
 Students will be required to develop the goals of the study or project in a proposal, based on inputs from the faculty mentor and in tandem with the current research and educational activities that are being undertaken at the collaborating institution/organization.
 Each student is required to also have an on-site faculty supervisor.
 Written agreements with both domestic and international supervisors are required.

 *Please note: If a student plans to travel to a country that is on the U.S. Department of State Travel Warning list, s/he must submit a “Request for Exception to Travel.”
 For more information, visit the Global Support Services Office.

-To be considered for the Graduate Certificate in Global Health, complete and submit the form below.
+To be considered for the Graduate Certificate in Global Health, complete and submit the Certificate Application form.
 Students may initiate the form at any time during their graduate program to track their progress toward the certificates using the “Save and Return Later” feature.
 The form must be completed and submitted at least two months prior to graduation.

-Deadline: approximately two months before your graduation date:
+Deadlines for submission (approximately two months before your graduation date):

 The online application form requires students to provide the following: